John-Lluch/SWRevealViewController/README.md

 ## IMPORTANT NOTE: (Upgrading to Version 2.0)

-A number of changes have been made since version 2.0 that may break your existing project.
+A number of changes have been made on version 2.0 that may break your existing project.
 In case you are not ready to upgrade you can continue using previous versions.
 The last commit before 2.0.0 was tagged v1.1.3.
-Following the list of important changes that affect 2.0.0
+The important changes that affect 2.0.0 are described next.

 * Dropped support for iOS6 and earlier.
 This version will only work on iOS7

 * The method `setFrontViewController:animated:` does no longer behave as previously.
 Particularly, it does not perform a full reveal animation.
 Instead it just replaces the frontViewController at its current position with optional animation.
-Use the new `pushFrontViewController:animated:` method as a replacement of your previous `setFrontViewController:animated:` calls.
+Use the new `pushFrontViewController:animated:` method as a replacement for your previous calls to `setFrontViewController:animated:`.

 * Added support for animated replacement of child controllers.
 The methods `setRearViewController`, `setFrontViewController`, `setRightViewController` now all have animated versions.
 The default animation is a Cross Dissolve effect.
 You can set the duration of the view controller replacement animation with `replaceViewAnimationDuration`

 * You can create custom viewController transition animations by providing an object implementing the `UIViewControllerAnimatedTransitioning` protocol.

 * Added the following new delegate methods
 ```
     - (void)revealController:(SWRevealViewController *)revealController willAddViewController:(UIViewController *)viewController forOperation:(SWRevealControllerOperation)operation animated:(BOOL)animated;